Habima Theatre: Establishment in Palestine

 Habima stages Twelfth Night, Neues Schauspielhaus, 15 September 1930.
 First professional performance of Shakespeare in Hebrew.

 Other members of the theatre took the company to Mandate Palestine in 1928.
 In the 1928–29 season there, the Habima Players presented two plays, both under the direction of Aleksei Dikiy, from the Moscow Art Theatre.
 The first production, Ha-otsar (The Treasure), a translation of Sholem Aleichem's Yiddish play Der Oytser, premiered on December 29, 1928.
 The second production, which premiered on May 23, 1929, in Tel Aviv, was Keter David (David's Crown), an adaptation by Hebrew writer Isaac Lamdan of The Hair of Absalom (Los cabellos de Absalón), by the 17th-century Spanish dramatist Calderón.

 In 1930 the company traveled to Berlin, Germany, where it produced Shakespeare's Twelfth Night, directed by Michael Chekhov, and Karl Gutzkow's Uriel Acosta, under the direction of Alexander Granovski.

 The company finally settled in Palestine in 1931.
 In 1945, it built a theatre in Tel Aviv, which it occupied before completion.
+In 1947 it produced The Heine Family (Heinrich Heine und sein Onkel) by Sammy Gronemann, translated by Avigdor Hameiri.